floragunncom/search-guard-docs/upgrading.md

 There are two types of upgrades to distinguish:

 * Upgrading Search Guard for your current Elasticsearch version
-  * for example, upgrading from 5.3.1-11 to 5.3.1-12
+  * for example, upgrading from 6.0.0-17 to 6.0.0-18
 * Upgrading Search Guard and Elasticsearch
-  * for example, upgrading from 5.3.1-11 to 5.3.2-12
+  * for example, upgrading from 6.0.0-17 to 6.0.1-18

-In the first case you only need to re-install Search Guard and eventually some of the enterprise modules.
-This can be done with a rolling restart of your Elasticsearch nodes, without downtime.
+In the first case you only need to re-install Search Guard.
+This can be done with a rolling restart of your Elasticsearch nodes, without any downtime.

-In the latter case, you need to first upgrade your Elasticsearch installation, and after that install the correct Search Guard version, including the enterprise modules.
+In the latter case, you need to first upgrade your Elasticsearch installation, and after that install the correct Search Guard version.
 If you need to perform a full cluster restart or not depends on the Elasticsearch version you are upgrading from and to.
 Please consult the official Elasticsearch documentation:

 [https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html)

 Before starting the upgrade, check if there are any breaking changes either in Elasticsearch or Search Guard: